dexter-11/TheL4boratory/Portfolio/README.md

  <p align="justify">This website serves as an online portfolio to showcase my web presence, résumé, story, & featured projects with a Particle.js aligned theme.
 It was generated using using Jekyll, Sass, and Gulp.js.</p>

 Template Credits - [ Aditya Vikram Singh ](https://github.com/AVS1508/My-Alternate-Portfolio-Website)

+## To-do
+- Add HTB, TryHackMe pages
+- Add projects
+- Modify all descriptions
+- Add Twitter link
+- Add a section, of what my current objectives are.. and what I'm doing
+- Add eJPT certified pic and verification link
+- Add other certification pics and links